DoriaXiao/BayesianIdentification/README.md

 We use [diagnostics_graphs](Diagnostics/Three_diagnostic_graphs.source.R) function to analyze and visually assess occurrences of miniscule-class behavior.
 This function computes moving statistics, employs K-means clustering to identify miniscule-class behavior, and produces traceplots, moving average and standard deviation plots, and DI plots.
 These outputs are integrated to provide comprehensive visual diagnostics.
 Additionally, the function includes detailed warnings and information regarding instances where miniscule-class behavior is observed across chains, specifying the affected chains.

-For example, we apply `diagnostics_graphs` to the D2C5 dataset, selecting the first four chains:
+For example, we apply `diagnostics_graphs` to the D2C5 dataset, selecting the first four chains as an example:

 ```ruby
 DI_data = DI_results_D2$D2C5